Hurricane Rita: Texas

-In Galveston, Texas, parts of the coast not protected by the sea wall experienced minor storm-surge flooding.
-At the height of Rita's landfall, a fire broke out in the Strand Historic District; the Galveston fire department reacted quickly and was able to contain and douse the wind-whipped blaze, limiting damage and preventing the fire from spreading throughout the city.
-Luckily, no serious injuries were reported, though several historic buildings were either gutted or damaged; a fire-weakened wall of the vacated Yaga's Cafe and Bar collapsed several hours later, likely due to lingering wind gusts.

-For the most part, Houston escaped major damage, apart from extensive power interruptions.
-A few windows blew out of some downtown skyscrapers, and some trees and traffic signals were downed or damaged.
-Thirty-one deaths in Harris County were attributed to Rita, mostly related to the evacuation and cleanup.
+Coastal areas farther south in Texas were flooded, including low-lying roadways in Corpus Christi.
+High tides occurred as far south as South Padre Island.
+There, the high waves and tides breached the dunes, closing beaches and inundating parts of Texas State Highway 100.
+The sand entered beachside condominiums, although there was little damage in the region.
+Farther inland in the Dallas–Fort Worth metroplex, the winds caused minor tree and roof damage.

 North of Houston, the 2.5 mi Lake Livingston dam sustained substantial damage from powerful waves driven by wind gusts of up to 117 mph and officials started an emergency release of water to lessen pressure on the dam.
 A number of news outlets reported on Sunday, September 25, 2005, that the discharge put lives at risk downstream and threatened a major bridge.
 Repairs to the dam were expected to take months to complete.
 After water levels were lowered and an inspection was conducted by national and local experts, the dam was declared stable late on Monday, September 26, 2005.

 Rita's landfall in extreme Southwest Louisiana spared southeast and east Texas far greater damage from storm surge.
 In particular, Texas's coastal communities around Galveston Bay, located to the west of where the storm came ashore, were largely protected from Rita's storm surge by her fortuitous path.
 However, Sabine Pass experienced a significant storm surge, which destroyed much of the community.
 The town was featured on an episode of Extreme Makeover: Home Edition, which built a new fire station in the community.
 The new fire station was later destroyed in Hurricane Ike, which struck the Texas coast in 2008.

 Prudently, a mandatory evacuation of Southeast Texas had been issued before Rita's landfall by both local and state governments.
-As a result of Governor Perry's disaster declaration, many residents displaced by, and/or returning home to the aftermath of Rita were able to take advantage of up to 60 days of hotel rooms, generators, chainsaws, and monetary assistance by FEMA.
+As a result of Governor Perry's disaster declaration, many residents displaced by or returning home to the aftermath of Rita were able to take advantage of up to sixty days of hotel rooms, generators, chainsaws, and monetary assistance by FEMA.